 The Secretary of State guides you through the process of registering for a professional license.
 While you can submit a paper application, applying online is both speedy and safe.

-- After your initial application, you'll need to renew your license every two years.
+- After your initial application, you'll need to renew your license every 2 years.
 Find out when your current license expires.

 - Follow the latest news on professional licensing boards.

 I've just moved from another state where I held a professional license.
 Can I practice here?